NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/using-gulp.md

 It's worth noting that the bindings you set up with **Task Runner Explorer** are **not** stored in the *project.json*.
 Rather they are stored in the form of a comment at the top of your *gulpfile.js*.
 It is possible (as demonstrated in the default project templates) to have gulp tasks kicked off by the *scripts* section of your *project.json*.  **Task Runner Explorer** is a way you can configure tasks to run using Visual Studio.
 If you are using a different editor (for example, Visual Studio Code) then using the *project.json* will probably be the most straightforward way to bring together the various stages (prebuild, build, etc.)  and the running of gulp tasks.

+> [!NOTE]
-Note: *project.json* stages are not triggered when building in Visual Studio by default.
+> *project.json* stages are not triggered when building in Visual Studio by default.
 If you want to ensure that they are set this option in the Visual Studio project properties: Build tab -> Produce outputs on build.
 This will add a *ProduceOutputsOnBuild* element to your *.xproj* file which will cause Visual studio to trigger the *project.json* stages when building.

   ## Defining and Running a New Task